 The next thing was to learn where the lamp was; if Aladdin carried it about with him, or where he kept it; and this he was able to discover by an operation of magic.
 As soon as he entered his lodging, he took his square box of sand, which he always carried with him when he travelled, and after he had performed some operations, he knew that the lamp was in Aladdin's palace, and so great was his joy at the discovery that he could hardly contain himself.
-'Well,' said he, 'I shall have the lamp, and I defy Aladdin to prevent my carrying it off and making him sink to his original meanness, from which he has taken so high a flight.'
+'Well,' said he, 'I shall have the lamp, and I defy Aladdin to prevent my carry-ing it off and making him sink to his original meanness, from which he has taken so high a gathered a crowd of eludren about him, who fathgift